MateDomonics/WAD-2-Assignment-2-Mate-Domonics/README.md

 ## Security and Authentication
 Give details of authentication/ security implemented on the API(e.g. passport/sessions).
 Indicate which routes are protected. **REMEMBER: DON'T PUT YOUR OWN USERNAMES/PASSWORDS/AUTH KEYS IN THE README OR ON GITHUB**

-+ Users get a token when they register, which they use to access the website.
++ Users get a JSON Bearer Token when they register, which they use to access the website.
 ​
 ## Integrating with React App
 ​